CortexFoundation/tvm-cvm/cvm/docs/README.md

 ## Configuration File API | User Interface

 MRT has separated model quantization configurations from source code for simplifying the user-usage.
-So one can quantize themself model quickly via configuring the .ini file.
+So one can quantize their model quickly via configuring the .ini file.
 The running command script is as below.

 ``` bash
 python cvm/quantization/main2.py config/file/path
 ```

 Please refer to the example file: cvm/quantization/docs/example.ini for more configuration details.
-Copy the example file and configure yourself model's quantization settings.
+Copy the example file and configure  model's quantization settings by yourself.

 The unify quantization procedure is defined in file: cvm/quantization/main2.py, refer to [main2](https://github.com) for more quantization details.